hendecahedron/taraxacum/README.md

 This library uses the symbols `• ∼ 𝑒 ⍣ ∧ ∨` so a GA-specific input source is needed for macOS -- I used Ukele to create one and mapped the fn key to switch sources.
 For Linux, there'll be a way to do it.

+#### Implementation nodes

+My first implementation of this used multimethods but I eventually wanted my code to read as `(* a b)` not `(op * a b)` so I used the experimental and slightly cumbersome dispatch system you'll see in the code.
+It's ok for experimenting with but I wouldn't do it that way again.

 #### References: